A series of bitesize lunch & learn sessions on finding information.

 These sessions are suitable for all health and social care staff, particularly those who: write reports for their team or organisation; are involved in research; or are studying for a qualification.

-Recorded sessions from Finding information lunch & learn 2024
+Support material for Finding information lunch & learn 2025

 What do you need to know?
 Defining your information need or research question